yeonggwangchoi/yeonggwangchoi/README.md

 Hi, I'm yeonggwang choi.
 I was born in November 1999, Korea.
 I am an undergraduate student at Cheongju University.
+I am a happy person who lives with the hope that I can overcome any difficulties.

 Major
 - electronic engineering